Phone 999 or go to A&E if you or someone else is at immediate risk of harm, or you're in a life threatening situation.

 Where to get urgent help

-You can also phone Samaritans on 116 123 at any time if you would like to talk to someone about your mental health or suicidal thoughts.
+You can also contact Samaritans on 116 123 to talk about your mental health or suicidal thoughts.

 The Stay Alive app developed by Grassroots Suicide Prevention is free to download if you’re having thoughts about suicide, or you’re concerned about someone else.

 It is important to remember that you don’t need to be a health professional to check in with someone you are worried about.
 If someone you know seems to be struggling, reaching out and making them know they matter and encouraging them to get help could save their life.

 All the resources listed above are available to you.
 There are also a range of resources on the Grassroots Suicide Prevention Hub, including the Real Talk Saves Lives video which can help you gain the skills and confidence to talk to someone about suicide.

 Find out more information on how to support someone experiencing a mental health emergency who won’t agree to get help.

 If someone you know has died by suicide, talking through difficult emotions can be helpful in dealing with your loss.